• Individual Investor

 What is a stock?

-If you look at a typical investment portfolio, more than likely there will be stocks (also referred to as equities) included.
-Stocks remain the staple for investors for one simple reason: they historically have worked.
-According to the Securities and Exchange Commission (SEC), stocks have performed better in the long run than most other types of investments—including bonds.1
+If you look at a typical investment portfolio, more than likely there will be stocks included.
+Investing in stocks remain a staple for investors for one simple reason: they historically have worked.
+Historically, stocks have outperformed other types of investments, but those higher returns also come with higher probability of risk.1

 A stock is a type of security that represents a share (piece) of ownership in a company.
 Stocks are also known as equities.
-A company generally issues stock in order to raise capital (money) for running and building up the business or paying off debt.
+A company generally issues stock to raise capital (money) for running and growing the business or paying off debt.

 A company can offer a stock privately or publicly.

-• Private stock - A private stock offering is when a company sells its stock to private investors.
-Private investors may be employees and other private investors.
+Private stock: A private stock offering is when a company sells its stock to private investors.

-• Public stock – A public stock offering is when a company decides to sell its stock on a publicly traded platform or exchange, like the Nasdaq or the New York Stock Exchange (NYSE).
-When a company decides to offer its stock to the public for the first time, it’s called an Initial Public Offering (IPO).
+Public stock: A public stock offering is when a company decides to sell its stock on a publicly traded platform or exchange, like Nasdaq or the New York Stock Exchange (NYSE).
+When a company decides to offer its stock to the public for the first time, it’s called an initial public offering (IPO).
 The IPO of a stock takes place after a full valuation by underwriters of the company’s current and potential worth, which allows an initial price to be assigned to the shares.

 The two types of stocks you’ll most likely hear about are common and preferred.

-Some companies pay dividends to common stock shareholders as a way to share the profit.
+Some companies pay dividends to common stock shareholders to share the profit.
 The dividends from these stocks are often paid on a regular schedule, giving shareholders a source of income.
 However, a company can discontinue dividends at any time.

 There are a couple of ways you can classify stocks.
 Stocks are often classified as either growth stocks or value stocks.

-• Growth stocks – Growth stocks are for companies whose revenues and earnings are expected to increase at a faster rate than the average company within the same industry.
+Growth stocks: Growth stocks are for companies where revenues and earnings are expected to increase at a faster rate than the average company within the same industry.
 This means investors buy shares with the hope that the company’s share price increases over time.
-Since the broader stock market has historically trended upwards over the long haul (with some downturns along the way), price appreciation-based stocks are a popular way to approach investing.
+Since the broader stock market has historically trended upward over the long haul (with some downturns along the way), price appreciation-based stocks are a popular way to approach investing.
 Of course, the past performance of a stock is no guarantee of its future performance.

-• Value stocks – Value stocks are stocks of a company with solid fundamentals that are considered undervalued or discounted compared to industry peers, usually due to events such as a downturn in quarterly earnings or an industry-wide dip in sales.
-Value stocks tend to be more mature companies and grow in value more slowly than growth stocks.
+Value stocks: Value stocks are stocks of a company with solid fundamentals that are considered undervalued or discounted compared to industry peers, usually due to events such as a downturn in quarterly earnings or an industry-wide dip in sales.
+Value stocks tend to be more mature companies and they grow in value more slowly than growth stocks.
 Value stocks are also more likely to pay dividends to shareholders.

-As a whole, stocks may be strong investments, but this isn’t to say all stocks perform well.
+Overall, stocks may be strong investments, but this isn’t to say all stocks perform well.
 When you purchase a stock, you’re buying shares of a company.
 As a shareholder, you own part of the company and have the right to a portion of the company’s profit.
-But not all companies make a profit or even stay in business.
-On the other hand, some companies go on to great success.
+But not all companies make a profit consistently or even stay in business.
+While others go on to great success that may reward stockholders.

 Investing in individual stocks vs. stock mutual funds

-As an investor just starting out, if you opt to purchase and manage stocks on your own, you could be facing several challenges.
+As an investor just starting out, if you opt to purchase and manage stocks on your own, you may face several challenges.
 Individual shares of stock can be expensive and purchasing a group of stocks to achieve good diversification often requires a large financial investment.
-Without the benefits of diversification (which can help reduce market risk but doesn't eliminate it), your portfolio of a few stocks may be more volatile than you are comfortable with.
+Without the benefits of diversification (which can help reduce market risk but doesn't eliminate it), your portfolio of a few stocks may contain a higher level of volatility that doesn’t match your comfort level.
 However, individual stocks do offer a great degree of flexibility when it comes to which companies and industries you want to invest in.

-With stock (or equity) mutual funds, depending on the fund’s objective, you’re given access to the stocks of a wide variety of different companies—foreign and domestic, large and small, from multiple industries.
+Depending on the fund’s objective, you’re given access to the stocks of a wide variety of different companies—foreign and domestic, large and small and from multiple industries.
 With a stock mutual fund, your investment is diversified and managed by skilled professionals to help you be better prepared for the inevitable periods of market uncertainty.

 Stock fund types

-Stocks are a key component of many mutual funds, but there are also funds that specialize exclusively in stocks.
+Mutual funds are often focused on a single asset class, but may contain a mixture of asset diversification.
 Here are the most common types of stock-based mutual funds.
 The market capitalizations listed are classifications of general industry terms and may change based on market movement.

-• Emerging market funds: Emerging market funds generally invest in financial markets in developing countries, either singular or grouped.
+Emerging market funds: Emerging market funds generally invest in financial markets in developing countries.
+These funds could focus on a single country, or group several emerging market countries together.

 How you choose to invest ultimately comes down to your financial goals and the level of risk you’re willing to take on in exchange for potential return.

-Stock (or equity) mutual funds with Thrivent Mutual Funds are designed to give you access to a wide variety of carefully selected companies in a simple, yet flexible way, you can feel confident in the choices you’re making.
-When you choose to invest with Thrivent Mutual Funds, you’ll benefit from the expertise of our investment professionals and the convenience and choices we provide to make investing easier.
+Stock mutual funds with Thrivent Asset Management are designed to give you access to a wide variety of carefully selected companies in a simple, yet flexible way.
+When you choose to invest with Thrivent, you’ll benefit from the expertise of our investment professionals and the convenience and choices we provide to make investing easier.

-See all of the mutual funds offered by Thrivent Mutual Funds.
+See all of the mutual funds offered by Thrivent Asset Management.